 1. They pick the right career field

 Earning potentials differ based on different fields, even amongst jobs that require similar education and training.
 The millionaire next door chooses a career path that has long-term earning potential.

 It may not seem like much of a big deal, but I reckon that there are way too many things already to worry about.
-Make decisions to ensure that your job going extinct in the near future is not one of them.
+Making decisions to ensure that your job goes extinct in the near future is not one of them.